Discover it® Cash Back review: Discover’s flagship rewards card

 Best cards to pair with the Discover it Cash Back card

-Stacking different cards is a great way to make sure you get the most rewards.
-While the Discover it Cash Back card earns a fantastic rate on its quarterly categories, it’s not the best for travel purchases and purchases outside each of those seasonal categories.
+Stacking different cards is a great way to make sure you earn the most rewards.
+While the Discover it Cash Back card earns a fantastic rate on its quarterly categories, it’s not the best for travel purchases and purchases outside of those seasonal categories.